gndps/generic_envs/ssh/README.md

 ```

 # Usage
-## Profile
-Sshenv manages environments using profiles.
-Each ssh keypair needs to be initialized into a profile for it to be managed by sshenv.

 ## Initialize profile
 An existing ssh key pair (id_rsa public/private or any other encryption) can be initialized as a profile using: